Introduction Link to heading

 Cannot read the array length because "myArray" is null */

-Other Null Pointer Exceptions
+Other Null Pointer Exceptions Link to heading

 A less common null pointer exception is when a null exception is thrown.